chynabee/Pair-Project-1/exercise/README.md

-# Week 2 review - TEams (Project Management Software)
+# Week 2 review - TEams (com.techelevator.Project Management Software)

 You’ve been tasked with building an internal project management system for teams to track their projects.
 You don’t need to build a UI for this application.
 Your job is to build the foundational classes that drive the application’s features.